marialyk77/Maven-_Rail_Challenge/README.md

      Railcard Insights: Railcards contributed modestly to revenue growth, with railcard holders generating a total of £168,224.00.

-     Trip Purpose Paradox: Despite fewer weekend journeys compared to weekdays, a majority of trips (62.39%) served purposes other than commuting to work, highlighting a potential discrepancy in travel behavior.
+     Trip Purpose Paradox: Peak travel times in the morning (34.7%) and afternoon (29.42%) suggest commuting, but when examining the trip purpose, durations often exceed two hours, showing that 62.39% of journeys serve purposes other than commuting to work.
+This highlights the complexity of travel behavior and the need for nuanced data analysis.